San Diego Museum Of Man46 Votes Currently Open [Closes at 05:00 pm]

 Additional charges apply for Cannibals or Tower Tour or for a Combination of both.
 The full combo general admission is $25

-How To reach San Diego Museum Of Man by Public Transport
+How to Reach San Diego Museum Of Man

 - Bus 3, 120 stop 5th Av & Laurel St.